cutimage - Fotolia

 The modern enterprise application is defined by a complex ecosystem of hardware platforms, system software and application components, all of which dance with development, testing and IT operations.
 This entire setup is tied together by practices, tools and the admins applying them.
 So how do you ensure these pieces coexist successfully and approach them in an organized way?

-There are five key factors to consider for enterprise application support relating to pipeline construction, tool sets and team organization -- all arranged around a single unifying repository, which is usually Git.
+Here are five application lifecycle management (ALM) best practices related to pipeline construction, tool sets and team organization -- all arranged around a single unifying repository, which is usually Git.

 The application lifecycle starts with development planning and ends in production deployment.
 Within it, the acknowledged steps are development, testing and deployment.

 Most businesses have organized these three major steps with automated tasks, but have not truly integrated them.
-The first rule of enterprise application support is to unify the complete application lifecycle from development to production.
+One ALM best practice is to unify the complete application lifecycle from development to production.
 To do that, think of applications as units of logic.

 A unit of logic has a business goal, a set of software components to achieve that goal, a hardware and software platform to host those components, and a framework for deployment to support workers and decisions.
 Code is part of that, but the platform configuration and the software parameterization are equally important.
 These elements must accompany each unit of logic throughout the pipeline to deployment -- that's where GitOps comes in.